JackHanke/bh/README.md

 ## Project Guide

-`'/pscratch/sd/l/lalakos/ml_data_rc300/reduced'`
+The original data on perlmutter is at: `'/pscratch/sd/l/lalakos/ml_data_rc300/reduced'`

 The data is dimension `(8,224,48,96)`, where the the first `8` channels are density, internal energy, the 3 components of velocity, and the 3 components of flux.
-This works out to `8.26` million FLs, which is naively `66MB` a frame uncompressed.
+This works out to `8.26` million floating point numbers, which is naively `66MB` a frame uncompressed.

-Selecting the high flux region of the

 ## Project Layout and Developer Notes